microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Remove-MgIdentityConditionalAccessNamedLocation.md

 # Remove-MgIdentityConditionalAccessNamedLocation

 ## SYNOPSIS
-Delete a namedLocation object.
+Delete a countryNamedLocation object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ## SYNTAX